SeidenGroup/pfgrep/README.md

 ```

 If you don't want to install the RPM or want to work on pfgrep, follow the
-instructions below to build from
+instructions below to build from source.

 ## Building from source